How To Season A Cast Iron Skillet

 Instead, you can purposefully season cast iron using the method below.
 A pan's first initial seasoning should occur over multiple consecutive rounds.
 The key is many thin layers of carbonized oil!
 Don't rush it!

-If "seasoning" is essentially nothing but carbonized oil, what type of oil should be used?
 Many cat iron skillet users have their particular preference, but any neutral cooking oil will work as long as it has a smoke point of at least 400 degrees Fahrenheit.
-The term "smoke point" of an oil indicates the temperature at which it begins to emit smoke.
-You need to bring the oil to its smoke point (if not higher) and keep it at that heat in order for the polymerization to take place.
+An oil's term "smoke point" indicates the temperature at which it begins to emit smoke.
+You need to bring the oil to its smoke point (if not higher) and keep it at that heat for the polymerization.

 How Often Do I Need To Reseason A Cast Iron Skillet?